Solita Solano

-Solita Solano (30 October 1888 – 22 November 1975), born Sarah Wilkinson, was an American writer, poet and journalist.
+Solita Solano (born Sarah Wilkinson; October 30, 1888 – November 22, 1975) was an American writer, poet and journalist.

 Biography

 Early life

 Sarah Wilkinson came from a middle-class family and attended the Emma Willard School in Troy, New York.
 After the death of her father, she left home and married her childhood sweetheart Oliver Filley.
-They spent the next four years in the Philippines, in China and in Japan, where her husband worked as an engineer.
+They spent the next four years in the Philippines, China and Japan, where her husband worked as an engineer.
 They returned to New York in 1908, where she started work as a theatre critic and drama editor with the New-York Tribune and as a freelance contributor to the National Geographic Society.
 At this time she changed her name to Solita Solano.